-For his father's part, Fitzgerald writes in the book, "'Are we going to be arrested for child abuse?' my father asks me at one point, when we're talking about my writing.
-He isn't joking, but he isn't not joking either.
-It's his Irish way of asking, 'How bad is this book going to be?'"
-In writing the book, and email.
-From his time in boarding school, he had an email account, and when Google launched Gmail in 2004, Fitzgerald got an early account.
-This meant he had a trove of easily searchable prior correspondence, with which he could crossreference his memories.
+For his father's part,

+Fitzgerald writes in the book,

+"'Are we going to be arrested for

+child abuse?' my father asks me

+at one point, when we're talking

+about my writing.
+He isn't joking,

+but he isn't not joking either.
+It's

+his Irish way of asking, 'How bad

+is this book going to be?'"

-Fitzgerald drew upon his old journals
+In writing the book, Fitzgerald drew upon his old journals